MicrosoftDocs/memdocs/memdocs/intune/protect/ms-tunnel-reference.md

 ms.collection: M365-identity-device-management
 ---

-# Reference for Microsoft Tunnel
+# Reference for Microsoft Tunnel Gateway

-The information in this reference for Microsoft Tunnel is provided to support installation and maintenance of the tunnel installation in your environment.
+The information in this reference for Microsoft Tunnel Gateway is provided to support installation and maintenance of the tunnel installation in your environment.

-## mst-cli command-line tool for Microsoft Tunnel
+## mst-cli command-line tool for Microsoft Tunnel Gateway

-**Mst-cli** is a command-line tool for use with Microsoft Tunnel.
+**Mst-cli** is a command-line tool for use with Microsoft Tunnel Gateway.
 This tool is available on the Linux server after the tunnel completes installation and is found at **/usr/sbin/mst-cli**.
 Some tasks you can use this tool to complete include:

 - Get information about the tunnel server.
 - Set or update the configuration of the tunnel server.